Instructional Support Services Grows up

 Father Sky Graphics

-In-house Print and eDesign.
-For much of my professional career, I have been responsible for doing much of the design and layout for everything from handouts and advertisements to books we’ve published under I.S.S.
-Publications.
-This was the original publishing division of the company, which started long before personal computing and desktop publishing made it possible to develop these projects in house.
+In-house Print, Photography, and Digital Development.
+For much of my professional career, I have been responsible for doing much of the design and layout for everything from handouts and advertisements to books we published under I.S.S.
+Publications—the original publishing division of the company.

 Father Sky Marketing

-New channels for reaching other markets.
-We’re not doing much advertising or promotion these days, but we have found some new outlets to get products and services out to the world.
-This would be the part of the business that deals with the newsletter, and which also refers to the name of our seller account on Amazon.
+We’re not doing much advertising or promotion these days, but I continue to seek new outlets to get products and services out to the world.
+This would be the part of the business that once was responsible for developing print flyers and handling the large mailings that went out to educational facilities once or twice a year.
+More recently, Father Sky Marketing deals with the newsletter and social media marketing, and also refers to the name of our seller account on Amazon.

 Why “Father Sky”?